The charnes--cooper transformation and fractional programs with convex polynomials: Solving Fractional Programs with Convex Polynomials via the CCT Method

-\begin{remark}{\rm \begin{enumerate}[\upshape (i)] \item The assumption $\sup_{x\in K}\{-g(x)\}<+\infty$ in Theorem~\ref{Thm4.1} is crucial for ensuring that the optimal values of both \eqref{FP} and \eqref{P-CCT} are attained.
-If this assumption is removed, the conclusion of the theorem may fail, as demonstrated by the following Example~\ref{example-a}.
-However it is also not very restrictive; indeed, since $-g > 0$ on $K,$ it is equivalent to $g$ being bounded below on $K$ (i.e., $g(x)\geq -M$ on $K$ for some $M$).
-In particular, the condition is satisfied whenever $K$ is compact.
+\begin{remark}{\rm \begin{enumerate}[\upshape (i)] \item The assumption $\sup _{x \in K}\{g(x)\}<+\infty$ in Theorem \ref{Thm4.1} is crucial for ensuring that the optimal values of the problems \eqref{FP} and \eqref{PCCT} are attained.
+If this assumption is removed, the conclusion of Theorem \ref{Thm4.1} may fail, as demonstrated by Example~\ref{example-a}.
+However, this assumption is not very restrictive; it simply requires $g$ to be bounded above on $K$, or equivalently, $-g$ to be bounded below on $K$.
+In particular, since $g$ is continuous, this condition is automatically satisfied whenever $K$ is compact.

-\item Nevertheless$,$ even with this boundedness assumption, existence may fail beyond the setting of Theorem~\ref{Thm4.1}.
-For example$,$ when $f$ is convex but non-polynomial; or it is a polynomial function but not convex. \begin{itemize} \item {\bf convex but non-polynomial case.} Let $n=1,$ $K=\mathbb{R},$ $g(x)\equiv -1,$ and $f(x)=e^{-x}$ $($convex, but not a polynomial$).$ Then $-g>0$ on $K$ and $\sup_{x\in K}\{-g(x)\}=1<\infty$, but
+\item It is worth mentioning that$,$ even with this boundedness assumption, existence results may fail beyond the setting of Theorem~\ref{Thm4.1}.
+For instance, attainment can fail when $f$ is convex but nonpolynomial or when $f$ is polynomial but nonconvex. \begin{itemize} \item {\bf convex but nonpolynomial case.} Let $n=1,$ $K=\mathbb{R},$ $g(x)\equiv 1,$ and $f(x)=e^{-x}$ $($convex, but not a polynomial$).$ Then $g>0$ on $K$ and $\sup_{x\in K}\{g(x)\}=1<\infty$, but